 - Add coconut milk in half cup increments, whisking each time to combine.
 There will be a few lumps which is fine!

-- Add seasonings and fresh herbs; stir in.
+- Add salt and fresh herbs; stir in.

 - Turn up the heat to a low-medium and heat for a few minutes until sauce is warm and pourable.

-- Pour the sauce over the gratin dish.
+- Pour the sauce over the gratin dish or ramekins.

 - Bake in the oven for 30 – 40 minutes, uncovered, until the potatoes are cooked through and the top is brown.